This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Creating Granola Clusters: For those who love the crunch of granola clusters, a simple technique can make all the difference.
-During the first 10 minutes of baking, gently press the mixture into 1-inch ovals on the baking sheet.
-This helps the oats and nuts stick together, forming delightful clusters.
+• Forming Clusters: For big granola clusters, lightly press the mixture into small 1-inch ovals on the baking sheet before baking.
+This helps the oats and nuts stick together.

 Frequently Asked Questions